 Also, reflowable ebooks allow the user to search text, change the font style, and change the font size.
 For this reason, it's the most common and most preferred file type.

 Your ebook will never look exactly like your print book, due to the nature of ebook readers (Kindle, Nook, iPad, etc) and the ePub file itself.
+This is why we do not provide eproofs for ebooks.
 The image below illustrates the same file shown on multiple devices or apps.
 The overall look is the same, but each reader tries to render the file the way it sees fit.
 Because of this, you will see subtle differences in the way they look.

 The good news is this is okay.
 The title does not have to match the print title exactly as, not matter how had you try to mirror the print title with in 30 seconds of purchase the reader can change it so much you wouldn't recognize your own title.
 The end user controls the experience.